richardbarran/django-minipub/README.rst

 .. image:: https://coveralls.io/repos/richardbarran/django-mininews/badge.png?branch=master
   :target: https://coveralls.io/r/richardbarran/django-mininews?branch=master

-Django-mininews is just a Django Model Mixin for controlling the *publication* of objects.
+Django-mininews is a simple Django Model Mixin for controlling the *publication* of objects.

 Let's take an example: you have a 'news' application, with an Article model.
 In the admin interface, mininews will add this fieldset: